Resolved

 Motion to table this item to the May 11th meeting.

-1. The commission received an update that Main Street was drafting a historic preservation ordinance expected to come to the Plan Commission in April or May.
+1. A commission update said Main Street was drafting a historic preservation ordinance expected to go to the Plan Commission in April or May.

 Plan Commission

-2. The commission discussed changing the Main Street/waterfront overlay rules to require zero front and side setbacks for B-1 properties, with the stated goal of encouraging more retail-style development.
+2. The Plan Commission discussed changing the Main Street/waterfront overlay rules to require zero front and side setbacks for B-1 properties, with the stated goal of encouraging more retail-style development.

 Plan Commission

-3. Commissioners raised concerns that the draft ordinance language was unclear and noted potential “vision issues.”
+3. The Plan Commission flagged that the draft setback language was unclear and raised potential “vision issues.”

 Plan Commission

-4. The commission tabled the proposed ordinance change to its May 11 meeting.
+4. The Plan Commission tabled the proposed setback change to its May 11 meeting.

 Plan Commission

-5. The commission voted 7-0 to recommend City Council approve a zoning-ordinance change to spell out building setbacks in the Main Street and Waterfront Corridor Overlay District.
+5. The Plan Commission voted 7-0 to recommend City Council approve a zoning-ordinance change to spell out building setbacks in the Main Street and Waterfront Corridor Overlay District.

 Plan Commission

-6. During action on the draft ordinance, the commission identified a wording issue: the draft referred to properties zoned “Waterfront Corridor,” and commissioners said it should instead refer to the “Main Street and Waterfront Corridor Overlay District.”
+6. During the May 11 action, the Plan Commission identified a wording issue in the draft: it referred to properties zoned “Waterfront Corridor,” and commissioners said it should refer to the “Main Street and Waterfront Corridor Overlay District.”

 Plan Commission